ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/create.rst

 Refer to the `Available Fields <#available-fields>`_ and `Indicator-Specific Fields <#indicator-specific-fields>`_ sections for a list of available fields that can included in the body of a POST request for the ``indicators`` object.

 .. note::
     You can add multiple Attributes, Tags, and Security Labels to the Indicator being created in a single POST request.
-Similarly, you can associate multiple Indicators and Groups to the Indicator being created in a single POST request.
+Similarly, you can associate multiple Groups to the Indicator being created in a single POST request.

 Example POST Request
 ^^^^^^^^^^^^^^^^^^^^^